Reflexive modules over Arf local rings: Main results

 \begin{proof} Due to Theorem \ref{main2}, all reflexive modules are decomposed into integrally closed ideals up to isomorphism.
-Meanwhile, integrally closed ideals are finite by \cite[Corollary 5.4]{Is}.
+On the other hand, there are only finitely many integrally closed ideals up to isomorphism (\cite[Corollary 5.4]{Is}).
 Therefore, indecomposable reflexive modules are finite up to isomorphism.
-Because $R$ is a domain, the notion of reflexive modules is equivalent to that of the first syzygies of MCM modules (e.g., \cite[Lemma 4.1]{HKS}). \end{proof}
+Because $R$ is a domain, the notion of reflexive modules is equivalent to that of the first syzygies of maximal Cohen-Macaulay modules (e.g., \cite[Lemma 4.1]{HKS}). \end{proof}